Hind Laroussi: Miscellaneous

-On 29 August 2009 Hind performed for the satirical program Let's Dance on Dutch network RTL4 where she had her own nipple-gate.
+On 29 August 2009 Hind performed for the satirical program Let's Dance on Dutch network RTL 4 where she had her own nipple-gate.
 During her dance the dress she wore dropped and revealed her left breast.
 Hind was aware of the happening but hoped no-one saw it.
 When she looked back at the footage she was shocked as she never intended to pose nude she stated to the De Telegraaf newspaper.